-By her own admission, Carol Shaw isn't your average American woman.
+Carol Shaw likes to stress that she isn't your average American woman.
 Growing up in a world of technology and science traditionally guided by men, she ignored implicit gender barriers and pursued what came to her naturally.

 Two degrees later, Shaw landed a job at Atari programming games for the company's new VCS console.
-She didn't know it at the time, but she had just become the world's first female professional video game designer.
+She didn't know it at the time, but she had just become one of the world's first female professional video game designers.

 Shaw enjoyed a short but fruitful career in video games that lasted from 1978 to 1984, stretching between two prominent California companies: Atari, of course, which all but founded the video game industry; and Activision, a firm most notable as the very first third-party video game software publisher.